Applications to this programme are currently closed. Please check back shortly.

 - Leadership and vision.

-To help applicants prepare for interview, City Bridge Trust will offer surgery sessions to shortlisted organisations with the participation of UBS volunteers.
+To help applicants prepare for interview, City Bridge Trust will offer telephone advice.
+If the dates allow, you may also wish to access a surgery with UBS.

 Feedback to applicants